ipfs/ipfs-docs/docs/project/roadmap.md

     - [ ] node management
     - [ ] api configuration
     - [ ] simple UX for users
-    - [x] expose ipfs and p2p in the browser window
+    - [x] expose IPFS and p2p in the browser window
 - [ ] IPFS running natively in a browser
-  - [x] go-ipfs implementation (for chrome or firefox)
+  - [x] go-ipfs implementation (for Chrome or Firefox)
-    - [ ] go-ipfs static lib (for chrome or firefox)
+    - [ ] go-ipfs static lib (for Chrome or Firefox)
-  - [x] js-ipfs implementation (for chrome or firefox)
+  - [x] js-ipfs implementation (for Chrome or Firefox)
-  - [ ] rust-ipfs implementation (for servo)
+  - [ ] rust-ipfs implementation (for Servo)
-  - [ ] chromium patches adding IPFS support
+  - [ ] Chromium patches adding IPFS support
-  - [ ] firefox patches adding IPFS support
+  - [ ] Firefox patches adding IPFS support
-  - [ ] servo patches adding IPFS support
+  - [ ] Servo patches adding IPFS support
-  - [ ] safari patches adding IPFS support
+  - [ ] Safari patches adding IPFS support

-### IPFS Node Management Console (webui)
+## IPFS node management Console (WebUI)

-We have an ipfs node "management console" GUI, delivered as a distributed webapp (dapp).
-This shows information about an ipfs node, and allows issuing some commands.
-The webui is entirely hosted and distributed through IPFS itself, demonstrating dynamic web applications on IPFS.
+We have an IPFS node "management console" GUI, delivered as a distributed webapp (dapp).
+This shows information about an IPFS node, and allows issuing some commands.
+The WebUI is entirely hosted and distributed through IPFS itself, demonstrating dynamic web applications on IPFS.
 More at https://github.com/ipfs/webui

 - [x] webui console architecture
   - [x] R/W privileged API route (:5001)